dotnet/TorchSharp/DEVGUIDE.md

        https://download.pytorch.org/libtorch/cpu/libtorch-shared-with-deps-1.11.0%2Bcpu.zip

-   The downloads are acquired automatically in the build process.
-To update the version, update these:
+   Don't download anything yet, or manually.
+The downloads are acquired automatically in step 2.

+   To update the version, update this in [Dependencies.props](build/Dependencies.props):

        <LibTorchVersion>1.11.0</LibTorchVersion>

+    The libtorch version number is also referenced in source code, in the file 'src/TorchSharp/Torch.cs':

+    ```C#
+    const string libtorchPackageVersion = "1.11.0.1";
+    ```

 2. Run these to test downloads and update SHA hashes for the various LibTorch downloads: